Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 Thumping from rear

-Hard to diagnose, but usually the rear drums.
+This can be hard to diagnose, but it is usually the rear drums.

-Either cheap brake pads or break wear indicator is hitting rotor.
+This is usually caused either by cheap brake pads or the brake wear indicator hitting the rotor.

 Thumping or squealing

-If car is parked outdoors, probably caused by rusted rotors.
+If car is parked outdoors, this is probably caused by rusted rotors.

 You may have picked up a rock.